b1ndark/project5/README.md

 `To open the links in this document in a new browser tab please press CTRL + Mouse Click`

-Welcome to TopTech, this is an e-commerce website where Customers will be able to purchase the latest tech available.
+Welcome to TopTech, this is an e-commerce website (B2C) where Customers will be able to purchase the latest tech available.

-Customers will get opportunity to find any the latest Tech avaivlable in the market in just one place.
+Customers will get the opportunity to find the latest Tech available in the market in just one place.

-The TopTech website is for all types of audience from young to eldery and they can expect a website easy to navigate.
+The TopTech website is for all types of audience and they can expect a website that is easy to navigate.

-The main goal is to help the customer get the latest tech so that they are updated with latest technology available on the market at the best prices.
+The main goal is to help and make sure the customers get the latest tech so that they are not outdated and are updated with latest technology available on the market at the best prices.

 ![image](assets/readme/amiresponsive.webp "AmIResponsive")